-All digital devices need an internet connection these days.
-Whether it is for remote access, or to retrieve information, your devices must be online to function fully.
-You could go with a wireless connection, but only a landline has the speed and bandwidth to handle even the most data-hungry appliance.
+All DSL VS Cable digital devices need an internet connection these days.
+Whether for remote access or to retrieve information, your devices must be online to function fully.
+You could go with a wireless connection, but only a landline has the speed and capacity to handle even the most data-hungry appliance.

-However, landline connections come in several different flavours.
+However, landline connections come in several different flavors.
 While dial-up connections are no longer a thing, you still have several high-speed internet solutions available to you.
 The most common of these options is a digital subscriber line (DSL) or cable.
-Even with just these two options, you can an array of options to customize your internet connection to your needs.
-DSL VS Cable, though they are interchangeable in mos situations, each connection type has its own advantages and disadvantages.
+Even with just these two options, you can have an array of options to customize your internet connection to your needs.
+DSL VS Cable, though they are interchangeable in most situations, each connection type has its advantages and disadvantages.

 DSL uses ordinary telephone lines to transmit data to and from your home.
 Because you probably already have a phone line, getting a DSL line usually requires less setup than any other connection type.
-Most DSL phone lines will just ship your modem to you, leaving you to do the rest on your own.
+Most DSL phone lines will ship your modem to you, leaving you to do the rest independently.

 It is also the most widely available internet connection.
 You will find DSL providers everywhere, even out in rural areas.
 Essentially, if a place gets telephone service, you can get a DSL connection there.
 You must love within a specific distance from an ISP to get it through, thanks to the limitations of the signal.

 DSL can use your phone line because your phone only uses a small segment of the available bandwidth through copper phone wires.
-Telephone calls rarely go outside the zero to four-hertz frequency range, typically called the "voice band".
-This band is just a small fraction of what your typical telephone wire can do, which can transmit signals up to 1.5 megahertz.
+Telephone calls rarely go outside the zero to four-hertz frequency range, typically called the “voiceband.”
+This band is just a tiny fraction of what your typical telephone wire can do, transmitting signals up to 1.5 megahertz.

 To get DSL for your home, you must sign up and connect to a DSL internet service provider (ISP).
 Your ISP will send you your DSL modem and your filter kit.
-Once the kit arrives, you must then connect it to your router or computer.
-Some modems even include built-in routers, both wired and wireless, letting you hook up multiple devices without requiring extra hardware.
+Once the equipment arrives, you must then connect it to your router or computer.
+Some models even include built-in routers, wired and wireless, which let you hook up multiple devices without requiring extra hardware.

 Regardless of your setup, you must decide if you want either ADSL or SDSL.